taskcluster/taskcluster-docs/src/manual/using/integration/guidelines.md

 `['assume:repo:github.com/owner/repo:branch:master']`.
 Do not filter the scopeset for strings beginning with `assume:repo`.

+## Certificates

+Some kinds of Taskcluster credentials include a `certificate` which looks like JSON.
+Resist the temptation to parse this JSON, as its format may change without warning and it may (likely will) be removed altogether at some point.

+Design your application to work equally well with Taskcluster credentials of form `{clientId, accessToken}` or `{clientId, accessToken, certificate}`.

 ## Acting on Behalf of a User

 If the service you are building acts on behalf of users, but uses its own